LoiaconoBruno/LoiaconoBruno/README.md

 ### Hobbies
 - 💻 I’m passionate about computers, their components, and the technology behind them.
 - 🎮 I love exploring game design, from stunning visuals to the powerful software that brings ideas to life
-- 🧓 I like fishing in the river during my free time.
+- 💪 Driven by fitness and healthy habits—fueling discipline in life and code. 💻

 ---